UMM-CSci-3601/intro-to-git/README.md

 lab we'll create a new file in that directory for each pair in the class containing your real names and your GitHub user names.
-Sometimes it's easy for us to figure out how those names relate, but if your Gihub user name is `UnicornWizard375` it's not always obvious who in the class that is, especially if you don't always wear your wizarding regalia to lab.
+Sometimes it's easy for us to figure out how those names relate, but if your GitHub user name is `UnicornWizard375` it's not always obvious who in the class that is, especially if you don't always wear your wizarding regalia to lab.

 There will be several steps to this process, each of which is described in more detail below:

-- Create your contact info file/page
+* Create your contact info file/page
-- `commit` that to your local copy of the repository
+* `commit` that to your local copy of the repository
-- `pull` down the changes other people may have made to the central repository on GitHub while you were working, `merging` them with your changes
+* `pull` down the changes other people may have made to the central repository on GitHub while you were working, `merging` them with your changes
-- `push` your (merged) changes back up to GitHub so they're available to everyone
+* `push` your (merged) changes back up to GitHub so they're available to everyone

 #### Creating a page

 You'll start by creating your group's contact info page.
 Each contact info page should:

-- Be created in the `user_info` directory.
+* Be created in the `user_info` directory.
-- Be named `<your_names>.md`, e.g., `Pat_and_Chris.md`
+* Be named `<your_names>.md`, e.g., `Pat_and_Chris.md`
-- Contain at least:
+* Contain at least:
-  - Each of your names as you preferred to be called
+  * Each of your names as you preferred to be called
-  - Your preferred pronouns
+  * Your preferred pronouns
-  - Your GitHub usernames (so we can figure out who `UnicornWizard375` is in real life)
+  * Your GitHub usernames (so we can figure out who `UnicornWizard375` is in real life)

 Feel free to use the file `KK_and_Nic.md` as a model.